Numeracy

 The use of devices allows the children and classroom teachers the ability to research mathematical content, to record their mathematics in a variety of ways and visit websites that support learning.
 The use of devices allows the classroom teacher to provide individual feedback to the children and allows the children to share their maths with home and the broader community if appropriate.

-SeeSaw, Google Drive and Showbie are some of the apps that support presenting and sharing of student achievement.
+SeeSaw, Google Drive and Showbie are some of the apps that enable children to present and share understandings, problem solving strategies and achievement.

-At Chilwell Primary School we are committed to using Mathletics.
-This is funded by the school and the children have access to this program at home and at school.
+At Chilwell Primary School we use Mathletics to support classroom learning.
+This is funded by the school and children also have access to this program at home.
 Mathletics allows the teachers to set home and school tasks to suit the learning needs of each student in the classroom in all areas of Numeracy.
 Live Mathletics is very popular with the children and this section of the program allows the students to develop fluency with number facts.

-Mathletics contains a Mathematics Dictionary allowing students, parent and teachers to research definitions and use a consistent language.
+Mathletics contains a Mathematics Dictionary allowing students, parent and teachers to research definitions, use a consistent language and understand concepts.
+It is also used for homework tasks to support classroom learning.

 Click Here to Download the Chilwell Numeracy Instructional Model